Home WP Plugins Standard Post

 Add a Dark Mode Button to a WordPress Website

-If you use WordPress to build a website with a lot of text, such as a novel sharing website.
-Then, for user experience, you can consider adding a dark mode to the website to avoid the page being too glaring when night owls visit your site.
-If you don't know how to add dark mode to your website, congratulations, WordPress plugins can easily solve this problem.
+If you use WordPress to build a website with a lot of text, such as a novel sharing website, then for user experience, you can consider adding a night mode to the website to prevent the page from being too harsh on night owls visiting your site.
+If you don't know how to add a night mode to your website, congratulations, WordPress plugins can easily solve this problem.
+D...

 Dark Mode for WordPress